Cosmian/cloudproof_python/README.md

 pip install cloudproof_py
 ```

+Code examples are available in [./examples](./examples) to get you started.
-Please [check the online documentation](https://docs.cosmian.com/cloudproof_encryption/use_cases_benefits/) for details on using the CloudProof APIs.
+Please [check the online documentation](https://docs.cosmian.com/cloudproof_encryption/use_cases_benefits/) for more details on using the CloudProof APIs.

 ## Demo